Buying processInformation about the purchasing process

 We advise you to appoint an English speaking lawyer, preferably one who is reasonably local as they will be on the spot to do certain inquiries and will know local laws and regulations.
 They can check for clean title, help to fix the “assessed value”, and ensure that the property is free from outstanding taxes which the new owner would otherwise inherit.
 Property transactions in Greece always require the presence of lawyers representing both parties, and the notary, who will not authorise the sale without the appropriate tax papers and deeds being in order.
 At this stage, if a vendor backs out, after a pre-contract has been signed, they get their deposit back, plus the fact that they will pay them an equal sum as a penalty.
 If you back out, you will lose your deposit.

 Once all the papers are ready and in order, completion can quickly take place.
 The notary will have already prepared an official contract which is then signed at their offices, in the presence of lawyers representing both sides.
 If the customer decides not to be present, they can agree to a power of attorney for their lawyer to act on their behalf.

-The purchase tax, legal and notary fees are paid for by the purchaser in Greece.
+The purchase tax, legal and Notary fees are paid for by the purchaser in Greece.
 These are calculated against the “officially assessed price” of the property and not the actual selling price.
 In order to keep costs down, the “officially assessed price” can be as much as a third cheaper than the actual selling price.
-Overall Purchasers should expect to pay 2.38% (v.a.t its included) in the property value for the real estate agent.
-7.21% purchase tax on the first 15000.00 euros and 9.21% on the remainder.
-The Notary will also ask you to pay another 2% of the the tax assessed value, including subsquent registration fees.
-Finally a 2% for the lower.
+Overall, purchasers should expect to pay 2.38% (V.A.T is included) of the property value as a fee for the real estate agent.
+7.21% purchase tax accounts for the first, a total of 15000.00 euros and 9.21% accounts for the remainder.
+The Notary will also ask you to pay another 2% of the tax assessed value, including subsequent registration fees.
+Finally, 2% accounts for the lawyer.